devopstrainings/linux-basics-katakoda/01-Server Creation in AWS/step2.md

   1. Email Address
   2. Account Name (Choose any name of your choice)

-Then you will be taken to
+Then you will be taken to SignUP form which asks more info.